-DEGIRO requires a minimum deposit of £0, while Lloyds Bank requires a minimum deposit of £0.
-From our testing we found for accounts between £0 - £250,000 DEGIRO charges annual custody fees of 0.20%, while Lloyds Bank charges annual custody fees of £40 (flat).
+DEGIRO requires a minimum deposit of £0.0, while Lloyds Bank requires a minimum deposit of £0.0.
+From our testing we found for accounts between £0 - £250,000 DEGIRO charges annual custody fees of 0.20%, while Lloyds Bank charges annual custody fees of £40.

 Which broker offers a wider range of investment options?

-DEGIRO offers investors access to Share Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts) and Investment Trusts, while Lloyds Bank offers investors access to ISA, SIPP, Share Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts), Investment Trusts and Advisor Services.
-Neither have CFD Trading, Spread Betting and Crypto Trading.
+DEGIRO offers investors access to Share Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts) and Investment Trusts, while Lloyds Bank offers investors access to ISA, Share Trading, Funds, ETFs, Bonds - Corporate, Bonds - Government (Gilts) and Investment Trusts.
+Neither have SIPP, CFD Trading, Spread Betting, Crypto Trading and Advisor Services.
 Investing encompasses a wide variety of asset classes, so finding a broker that offers every investment type you are interested in is important.

 Do DEGIRO and Lloyds Bank offer ISA or SIPP accounts?

 Self-invested personal pensions (SIPPs) and individual savings accounts (ISAs) are tax-advantaged savings accounts that are an important tool for many individual investors.
 You can read more about how these accounts operate at Gov.UK: Click here for SIPP information and here for ISA information.
-Our analysis finds that DEGIRO offers traders access to neither of these accounts, while Lloyds Bank offers traders access to SIPP and ISA accounts.
+Our analysis finds that DEGIRO offers traders access to neither of these accounts, while Lloyds Bank offers traders access to ISA accounts.
+Neither have SIPP.

 Do DEGIRO and Lloyds Bank offer cryptocurrency?

-To compare the trading platforms of both DEGIRO and Lloyds Bank, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, our analysis finds that DEGIRO offers a better share dealing platform and DEGIRO offers a better stock app for mobile trading.
+To compare the trading platforms of both DEGIRO and Lloyds Bank, we tested each broker's stock trading app.
+All features compared, our analysis finds that Lloyds Bank offers a better mobile app.
+Dive deeper: Best Stock Trading Apps UK.

 Do DEGIRO and Lloyds Bank offer educational resources?

 Educational offerings are of particular importance to those who are newer to investing, and we examine the availability of several different types of educational materials in our analysis.
-Our research finds that DEGIRO offers traders access to Has Education - Share Trading, while Lloyds Bank offers access to Client Webinars, Client Webinars (Archived), Has Education - Share Trading, Has Education - Funds and Has Education - Retirement.
+Our research finds that DEGIRO offers traders access to Education (Share Trading), while Lloyds Bank offers access to none.
+Neither have Client Webinars, Client Webinars (Archived), Education (Funds) and Education (Retirement).